Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 Emergency services: Includes ambulance, fire brigade, police and state emergency services.

-Fire Rescue Victoria (FRV): Formerly known as Metropolitan Fire Brigade, FRV responds to fires, rescues, road crashes, medical calls and hazardous spills.
+Fire Rescue Victoria (FRV): FRV responds to fires, rescues, road crashes, medical calls and hazardous spills.
 They also focus on community education, systemic reforms and fire prevention programs, to enhance community safety and resilience.
+(Formerly known as Metropolitan Fire Brigade.)

-Fire Safety Advisor:A role in some jurisdictions responsible for coordinating fire safety management plans, evacuation procedures and staff training on firefighting equipment and evacuation procedures.
+Fire Safety Adviser: A role in some parts of Victoria.
+Responsible for coordinating fire safety management plans, evacuation procedures and staff training on firefighting equipment and evacuation procedures.

 Personal emergency evacuation plan (PEEP): A separate personal emergency management plan for staff or children with additional needs.